 - Threat Information.
 We receive information from reputable members of the security industry who provide information to help us to provide, develop, test, and improve our services (for example, lists of malicious URLs, spam blacklists, phone number blacklists, and sample malware).
 Some of this information may contain personal data on an incidental basis.

 - Monitoring Services.
 For some of our products and services, we will collect publicly available information about you from third parties to provide the extent of disclosures to you.
-For eg court records, home title and dark web scanning.
+For example, court records, home title, auto title, and dark web scanning.

 2. How Do We Use Your Personal Information?

-Aura uses personal information to provide our services for the purposes described below.
+Aura uses your information for the purposes described below.
 Aura employs internal risk management functions to ensure we continue to only use your information for the purposes we disclose to you and are taking appropriate steps to protect that data from exposure.

 - For billing and payment purposes.
 We use your information in order to perform billing administration activities and process payments, which are required to fulfill our contractual obligations.

 - To communicate with users and prospective users.
-We use your information to communicate with you, including by responding to your requests, and sending you information and updates about our services.
+We use your information to communicate with you via email, SMS, push notifications or other messaging about the Services or relevant updates, including by responding to your requests, and sending you information and updates about our services.
 We may do this in order to fulfill our contract with you, because you consented to the communication, or because we have a legitimate interest in providing you with information about our services.

-- To develop new services.
-We have a legitimate interest in using your information to plan for and develop new services.
-For example, we may use customer feedback to understand what new services users may want.
+- For measurement, research and analytics, including to develop new services.
+We have a legitimate interest in using your information for measurement, research and analytics, including to plan for and develop new services.
+For example, we may analyze certain usage information to understand how users interact with our services and make improvements; we may use customer feedback to understand what new services users may want.

 - To prevent harm or liability.
 We may use information for security purposes (such as to investigate security issues or to monitor and prevent fraud) and to prevent abuse.
 We may do this to comply with our legal obligations, to protect an individual’s vital interests, or because we have a legitimate interest in preventing harm or liability to Aura and our users.
 For example, we may use account, usage, and device information to determine if an entity is engaging in abusive or unauthorized activity in connection with our services.

 - For legal compliance.
 We internally use your information as required by applicable law, legal process, or regulation.
 To learn about our practices regarding sharing your information with third parties for legal compliance purposes, see Section 3.1 below.
-We also use your information to enforce our legal rights and resolve disputes.
+We also use your information to enforce our legal rights and resolve disputes and complaints.

 3. Who Do We Share Your Information With and Why?